John J. Adam: Biography

 Adam was born in Paisley, Scotland, on October 30, 1807, to Robert Adam and Mary Crichton.
 His father was a builder and lumber dealer who died when Adam was two years old, after which his mother moved back to her home county of Dumfriesshire, settling in Closeburn.
-Adam and his older brother Thomas both attended Wallace Hall Academy and then the University of Glasgow.
+Adam and his older brother Thomas both attended Wallace Hall and then the University of Glasgow.
 John Adam graduated from the University of Glasgow in 1826 with a Master of Arts degree.

 He left Scotland on July 4, 1826, and sailed to Baltimore, Maryland, arriving 46 days later.
 He settled in Crawford County, Pennsylvania, and began teaching languages and mathematics at Meadville Academy, where one of his students was George W. Cullum.
 Adam's brother Thomas came to the U.S. in 1827 and went on to have a career in medicine, publishing, and the military.

 Adam later moved to Tecumseh, Michigan, and married Armenia Bradley, a native of Barre, New York, in August 1838.
 They had two children, Charles, born in 1844, and Minnie, born in 1846.
 His wife died on July 8, 1870, and Adam married a widowed sister of hers, Cornelia M. Woimple, on November 5, 1873.